UMWEDU/umw-familyweekend-sync/_pages/registration.md

 post_date: 2015-08-05 01:02:52
 ---
 <h2>Registration is now open!</h2>
 Registration is required to participate in scheduled activities.
 Online pre-registration is available now through Friday, September 15, for $29 per family.
-Registration will also be available on-site Saturday, September 16, for $35 per family.

 Register: <a href="http://alumni.umw.edu/familyweekend2017">http://alumni.umw.edu/familyweekend2017</a>

-Families who pre-register and purchase tickets to the Tasty Outdoor Grilling event on Saturday may come by the registration table to pick up tickets.
+Registration will also be available on-site Saturday, September 16, for $35 per family.

 <strong>When:</strong> Saturday, September 16, 2017
-<strong>Where:</strong> Ball Circle near Lee Hall, from 8 a.m.-2 p.m.
+<strong>Where:</strong> Ball Circle across from Lee Hall, from 8 a.m.-2 p.m.

 <em>(Rain Location: University Center, Second Floor Foyer)</em>
 <h2>Why is there a registration fee?</h2>